Native app instructions

 The Itinerary selection page will allow you to choose the desired route.
 Selecting one of the suggested routes, the navigation will start.

-Schedule route button: this element shows the time and date for which the route suggestions are calculated; by default, the departure time is set to the current time and day.
+You can also refine the route search, with the help of the different screen elements: Schedule route button: this element shows the time and date for which the route suggestions are calculated; by default, the departure time is set to the current time and day.
 Selecting this button, you will be able to change the departure or arrival time and date (fig.9).

 Route type control: this element will allow you to filter your route by type.
 We have available 2 different types of routes: